BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Bulk update Payload

-The payload for a bulk update should contain an array of objects.
-Each object should contain an `id` key, based on this, the Laravel Restify will find the entity:
+The payload for a bulk update should contain an array of objects and each object should contain an `id` key.
+Based on this, the Laravel Restify will find the entity:

 ```http request